Prometheus-X-association/edge-computing/docs/design-document.md

   - Function deployment timeout
   - Execution request parameters not found or invalid

-Each error scenario results in refusing the request and providing the identified root cause.
+Each error Scenario results in refusing the request and providing the identified root cause.